 Investment changes are allowed.
-Plan owners are allowed to change their investment strategies once a year or at other times under certain circumstances, such as a change in beneficiary or a rollover from another state plan.
+Plan owners are allowed to change their investment strategies twice a year or at other times under certain circumstances, such as a change in beneficiary or a rollover from another state plan.

 Transfers from other college savings are allowed.
 You can transfer money from certain tax-free college savings accounts into a 529 account without penalty.

 Some 529 savings plans have high administration fees that can eat into your earnings.
 Many plans waive one or more of these fees, or combine them into one "management fee."

 - To see other college savings options, visit Planning Ahead to Pay for College.